Who We Are

 Nathan Pai Schmitt

-I Love: cooking, food, more cooking, rock climbing, hiking, general outdoor silliness, traveling, couchsurfing.org, more food, dark chocolate, people who have weird diets (because I am one of them), and hosting dinner parties, and being in heinous vertical positions on epic rock.
+I Love: cooking, rock climbing, food, hiking, traveling, couchsurfing.org, more food, dark chocolate, people with weird diets (because I am one of them), hosting dinner parties, and being in heinous vertical positions on epic rock.

-I Love learning new instruments, singing, #IAmNotYourNegro, radical folk, mi familia, re-watching the autobiography of Malcolm X, baking really dope cakes, and my West African roots.
+I Love learning new instruments, singing, #IAmNotYourNegro, mi familia, writing tall tales and my roots.

-The structure of education in America has largely remained the same for many decades and, as a child, I felt that the traditional model of schooling did not serve me.
-This is why I chose to be a teacher and my life’s work has become a search for a revolutionary and transformative approach to education.
-A socially aware and technologically appropriate approach that meets the needs of the world today.
-An approach that harnesses the ideas and talents of young people to help make this a better place.
-An approach that embraces real-world experiences, interest-based learning, experimentation and yes, even failure.
-Nathan’s definition of education is “the mechanism through which a society enables its people to do things of value.”
-We need this now more than ever.
+My Why: The structure of education in America has largely remained the same for many decades and, as a child, I felt that the traditional model of schooling did not serve me.
+This is why I chose to be a teacher and my life’s work has become a search for an authentic approach to education.
+A socially, environmentally, and technologically aware approach that meets the needs of the world today.
+An approach that harnesses the ideas and talents of young people to help make the world a better place.
+An approach that embraces real-world experiences and experimentation, and persistence in the face of failure.

-I love spending time with my wife, dog and chickens, being outdoors, camping, hiking, backpacking, snowboarding, practicing aikido, designing and building new things, and gaming.
+I love spending time with my wife, dog, chickens, and bees; being outdoors, snowboarding, practicing aikido, designing and building new things, and gaming.

 I love reading outside, the ocean, postcards, storytelling, rain in the summertime, my family, soft serve ice cream, transformative literature.